Chronic Pain and Mental Health- Tips to Manage

 - Some people feel angry about why they have pain or with people who do not understand the pain.

 - Others feel angry with themselves and see pain as a sign of weakness.

-- Behavioural effects- Long term chronic pain changes the way you live your life.
+- Behavioral Effects- Long term chronic pain changes the way you live your life.
 This results in isolation and also loss of enjoyment in many activities.
-Thus, it also changes our behaviour.
+Thus, it also changes our behavior.
 This results in increasing the chances of getting mental health issues.

-- Side-effects of medication- Certain pain killers to reduce pain can have serious mental health effects.
-Drugs like opioids or benzodiazepines tend to interefere with normal cognitive processes as well as pain impulse transmission.
+- Side-Effects of Medication- Certain pain killers to reduce pain can have serious mental health effects.
+Drugs like opioids or benzodiazepines tend to interfere with normal cognitive processes as well as pain impulse transmission.
 This can also distort thinking and heighten depression.

 If you think you have mental health issues as well as chronic pain, consider the following treatment options.

 - Observe and Make a Note- If you have chronic pain then make a note of what thoughts come to your mind and how you feel through the day.
 This can also help you to understand if you are having any mental distress.

 - Take Action– based on the tracking that you are doing, you need to inform your doctor about your emotional health while taking treatment for your chronic pain.
 You should do this even if your doctor does not bring it up.